siddharthshah87/grid-services/README.md

 # Grid Services Infrastructure

-This repository contains Terraform modules and Dockerized applications to deploy an OpenADR VTN server and a Volttron VEN agent on AWS.
-It provides example configurations for a development environment and helper scripts for setting up prerequisites.
+This repository contains Terraform modules and applications to deploy a demand response (DR) system on AWS with a local Virtual End Node (VEN) for testing.

 ## Repository Structure

 - `envs/` – Terraform environments.
-The `dev` folder is a working example that provisions the required AWS resources.
+The `dev` folder provisions the required AWS resources.
 - `modules/` – Reusable Terraform modules (VPC, ECS cluster, ECR repositories, security groups, IAM roles, IoT Core and more).
-- `grid-event-gateway/` – Source code and Dockerfile for the Grid-Event Gateway (OpenADR VTN) server.
-- `volttron-ven/` – Source code and Dockerfile for a simple Volttron VEN agent.
+- `volttron-ven/` – Local VEN implementation with DR event handling and web UI.
-- `ecs-backend/` – FastAPI backend providing the administration API.
+- `ecs-backend/` – FastAPI backend providing the administration API and event command service.
+- `ecs-frontend/` – React/Vite frontend dashboard.
-- `scripts/` – Helper scripts to install dependencies, authenticate to AWS, create Terraform backend resources, push Docker images, and verify Terraform formatting.
+- `scripts/` – Helper scripts for infrastructure, deployment, and VEN control.
+- `docs/` – Comprehensive documentation for architecture, operations, and testing.
-- `.github/workflows/` – GitHub Actions pipelines for linting, testing, security scanning and Terraform operations.
+- `.github/workflows/` – GitHub Actions pipelines for linting, testing, and security scanning.

-See `docs/testing.md` for end‑to‑end testing of the VEN control plane, including scripts to publish commands, listen for acks, poll the `/live` endpoint, and inspect the Thing Shadow.
+See `docs/VEN_OPERATIONS.md` for VEN operations and `docs/testing.md` for end-to-end testing.

 ## Prerequisites